-- 1. The Publisher shall pay all authorized legitimate expenses incurred by the employee in the service of the Publisher. - 2.
-Employees making their personal automobiles available for use at the authorization of the Publisher shall be reimbursed for all business miles at not less than 32 cents unless the pool vehicles provided in Section (a) below are eliminated, in which case the company shall reimburse employees at not less than 42 cents per mile for all travel through inclement weather and for assignments requiring a drive of fifty miles or more, round trip.
-If Lee Enterprises increases the mileage reimbursement rate for other employees, the Publisher shall equally increase the reimbursement rate for bargaining unit employees. - (a) As long as pool cars are available, the Publisher shall provide an automobile as available to bargaining unit employees for use on duty if an assignment requires they drive through inclement weather or need to travel long distance, unless the employee prefers to use his/her own automobile. - 3.
+- 1. The Publisher shall pay all authorized legitimate expenses incurred by the employee in the service of the Publisher. - 2. (a) Employees making their personal automobiles available for use at the authorization of the Publisher shall be reimbursed for all business miles at not less than 36 cents per mile.
+If Lee Enterprises increases the mileage reimbursement rate for other employees to an amount greater than provided in this

+Agreement, the Publisher shall equally increase the reimbursement rate for bargaining unit employees.

+- (a) As long as pool cars are available, the Publisher shall provide an automobile as available to bargaining unit employees for use on duty if an assignment requires the employee to drive through inclement weather or to travel long distance, unless the employee prefers to use their own automobile. - 3.
 Necessary working equipment shall be provided by the Publisher, including but not limited to adequate computers and software, note pads, photo equipment and supplies.
 The Publisher shall pay cost of membership in the National Press Photographers Association and shall pay the premiums for equipment insurance offered through the NPPA for all staff photographers.
 In order to receive resources from Investigative Reporters and Editors, the newsroom will be afforded one membership paid for by the company.
-The resources received from IRE will be shared with anyone in the newsroom upon request.

-- 4. The Publisher will provide or reimburse the employee for reasonable expenses of maintaining an office for employees permanently based outside of Casper, including but not limited to internet access and office supplies.
+The resources received from IRE will be shared with anyone in the newsroom upon request. - 4.
+The Publisher will provide or reimburse the employee for reasonable expenses of maintaining an office for employees permanently based outside of Casper, including but not limited to internet access and office supplies.
 For employees on assignment outside of Casper on a temporary basis, the Publisher shall provide or reimburse the employee for all reasonable expensed related to such assignment. - 5.
 At the employee's option, the Publisher shall provide a company-provided cell phone and service plan or reimburse \$30 per month for employees required by management to have a cell phone with data.
 Service accounts included with a company-provided cell phone shall include data and hotspot access.
 Employees will comply with the attached company mobile phone policy. - 6.
 The Employer will pay at least \$500 of relocation cost reimbursement amounts to newly hired employees or to employees who accept a transfer from one work location to another as provided in Article 12, Transfers and Promotions.